open-education-polito/fare-invenio-framework/README.md

 # Get Started

 This is the main codebase for FARE.
 FARE is an e-learning web platform.
-Inside FARE you can found a lot of educational material, download it or you can upload some.
+Inside FARE you can find a lot of educational material, download it or you can upload some.

 ## Searching material
 To search the desired material you just have to type what you are looking for in the search bar